orje/Zumo_QM_QPnano/README.md

 # Zumo_QM_QPnano
 This is a project to /learn/find out, how to program the Pololu Zumo with the QM/QPnano framework.
 It's an project for me in every way.
 That's the reason, why I put everything, that I think and try, into the respository.
+I will sort and clean it up from time to time.
 I share everthing on GitHub for others to learn, get inspired or advice me.
 Because of the fact, that I'm still a freetime beginner in the embedded world and the C language, I have to go step by step, trying to adapt the examples from the QM/QP framework for the ATmega328P to the ATmega32U4.
 And because I'm yet not able to adapt the build and upload process within the QM/QPnano framework, I use following work around: I program in QM & generate the .ino file and then build/compile & upload it with the Arduino IDE.